music-classification/tutorial/_sources/part3_supervised/architectures.md

 ### Which model should we use?
-After exploring this many different architectures, the first natural question would be about the *best* model to use.
-In previous works, experimental results in three datasets (MagnaTagATune, Million Song Data, MTG-Jamendo) are reported as follows.
+After exploring these many different architectures, the first natural question would be about the *best* model to use.
+In previous work {cite}`won2020evaluation`, experimental results in three datasets (MagnaTagATune, Million Song Data, MTG-Jamendo) are reported as follows.
 <p align = "center">
 <img src = "https://i.imgur.com/5rdBGjX.png" width=650>
 </p>